sezym/GimliToken/README.md

 ## 1. How to Deploy ##

-In order to deploy Gimli Smart Contract you need the following software to be properly installed on your system:
+In order to deploy Sezyco Smart Contract you need the following software to be properly installed on your system:

 1. Geth 1.6.5+ (https://geth.ethereum.org/)